-Not surprisingly, injured Seahawks draft picks Collier, Blair and Metcalf sit out against Chargers
+Seahawks’ top three draft picks all sit out preseason game vs. Chargers with injuries

 Metcalf, a second-round pick from Alabama, underwent surgery on his knee on Tuesday.
 Carroll has indicated Metcalf could be back for the regular-season opener on Sept.
 8 against Cincinnati without outright saying he will be.

-Reed out with neck injury
+Reed sits out with neck injury

 Kalan Reed, who has been contending for the starting nickel cornerback spot, was not in uniform because of a neck injury.